Julynx/markdown_convert_explorer/README.md

 ## Usage

-- Right click on any Markdown file, then click `Convert to PDF`.
+- Right click any Markdown file, then click `Convert to PDF`.
 - For real-time conversion to PDF, click `Convert to PDF (live)`.